aslamahmed07/Google-Data-Analytics-Capstone-Project/Case_study_1.md

 The Data Includes 12 CSV Files with 13 Coloumns which have details of each ride

+Downloaded the 12 CSV Files and Stored with proper naming in sepereate folder and checked each files for errors and missing data

 *The Credibility of the data is determined by the ROCCC approach*

 - Reliable – It is complete and accurate and it represents all bike rides taken in the city of Chicago for the selected duration of our analysis.